Friday, May 21, 2021

 Driving straight using only mechanical design is challenging.
 The robot needs to have wheels of the same diameter, precisely aligned to each other and in line with the robot chassis, the motors must rotate the wheels at the same speed (be synchronized), the weight distribution must be balanced between the wheel to ensure the robot has a center of gravity centered between the wheels and the wheels cannot slip.

 Rarely if ever are all of these conditions true, so most robots, even good designs, do not actually drive straight.
 For example, a ball bearing castor will often provide changing forces during a straight drive and cause small changes in direction.
 Some of the driving straight issues can be difficult to diagnose.
 This is one reason that robust FLL robot strategies always include aligning on mission models, or lines or walls at multiple points during a run.
-Alignments and referencing are a top of their own that I hope to touch on in the future,
+Alignments and referencing are a top of their own that I hope to touch on in the future.

 Potential Gyro Pitfalls and How to Avoid Them